Roles & Responsibilities

 Clearly defining the roles and responsibilities of Commercial Card program participants is an important part of establishing an effective control environment.
 This begins with having an executive-level program champion who carefully selects the right program administrator or program manager to lead the program.
 From there, developing support roles also warrants thought.
 See seven program staffing factors to consider.

-From the beginning, executive management support is critical to developing a best practice card program.
-Beyond program implementation, the ongoing role of an executive champion includes:
+From the beginning, executive management support is critical to developing a best practice program.
+Beyond implementation, the ongoing role of an executive champion includes:

 - supporting training initiatives